 Attend Video Game Industry Events

 Make sure your online presence and music are up-to-date and accessible.
 Some very well-known games industry events include GamesBeat Summit, London Games Festival, and the Sweden Game Conference.
 Game industry sites like gamesindustry.biz and eventsforgamers feature a regularly updated list of industry events.
 The important thing is to do your research and find events near you.

 Approach Sync Agencies and Freelance Music Supervisors

 As mentioned, video game studios often hire music supervisors to search for and license appropriate music for them.
 If you’re an independent artist, producer, songwriter, or composer, it’s worth doing some research and finding sync agencies and music supervisors that work with games frequently, and see if they’re interested in working with you.
-If you’re producing music to a high standard and have a growing catalog, there’s a good chance they’ll want to work with you.
-There’s also a good chance you’ll meet music supervisors at game industry events too.
+If you’re producing music at a high standard and have a growing catalog, there’s a good chance they’ll want to work with you.
+There’s also a good chance you’ll meet music supervisors at game industry events, too.

-Typically, game jams are in-person events, hosted at a hired venue, like a university building, community center, or business incubator.
+Typically, game jams are in-person events hosted at a hired venue — like a university building, community center, or business incubator.
 However, game jams can also be hosted online via Discord.
 You make great business and personal connections at game jams because you’re working so closely and collaboratively with others.
 Your relationships last after the game jam is over.

 There is, however, a market for video game soundtrack vinyl releases.
-For example, popular games like The Last of Us and Silent Hill have had their own soundtrack vinyl releases.
+For example, popular games like "The Last of Us” and “Silent Hill" have had their own soundtrack vinyl releases.
 Streaming services also have video game soundtrack playlists amounting to hundreds of millions of streams.
 If your video game music were to ever be released on vinyl or distributed through a streaming service, then you’ll be able to collect mechanical and performance royalties.
 Keep this potential lack of after-the-fact royalties in mind when negotiating a licensing fee for the use of your music.